 Petitioner appealed, contending on plain error review that the jury trial and reasonable doubt guarantees of the Fifth and Sixth Amendments preclude judicial determination of facts that affect the maximum or minimum reasonable punishment by a preponderance of the evidence.
-The court of appeals rejected the claim as foreclosed by circuit precedent.
+The court of appeals rejected the claim.
 See [Appendix A].